sgkit-dev/sgkit/validation/gwas/method/regenie_loco_regression/README.md

-This notebook is used to generate validation data for `sgkit.stats.association.regenie_gwas_linear_regression`.
+This notebook is used to generate validation data for `sgkit.stats.association.regenie_loco_regression`.
 It generates offsets to pass as a parameter to the function as well as results from GLOW to check it against.

 Follow these steps to start the `.ipynb` notebooks